JMantis0/metroApp/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributing

-Leave comments or issues on this repository.

-## Tests

-none

-## Questions

-This application is a tool to increase efficiency and service in Metro Operations.

-Node
-Express
-MySQL/ Sequelize
-axios
-xlsx
-React
-Material UI
-Indexed DB / Dexie
-moment.js

 Alpha version is online: [Metro App](https://metroappx.herokuapp.com/)